 But thanks to contributions from Fort Wayne residents Dr. Luga’s non-profit called Kangera Advancement Incorporated has donated thousands of dollars to help.
 “We were able to raise $23,000 in 2015 and in 2016 we were able to raise $30,000,” said Kos Lugakingira.
 The donations also helped them build a new school, physics lab and library.
 “We provided books for 250 students and just to see the faces of students that’s never touched a new book is very rewarding,”.

 Dr. Luga and his family visit the Katare Village at least once a year.
-They are already planning this year’s fundraiser.
+Their fundraiser in 2017 brought in $16,000 for the village.
+The 2018 fundraiser is being targeted for September.
 For more information go to the Kangera Advancement Inc.website.